Skip to content

 All services must implement structured logging to capture meaningful events, errors, and context for each request.

-• Phase 1 (Next.js): Use structured logging (e.g., Pino) to record request/response metadata, errors and key application events.
-Tracing should also be implemented to propagate and match traceIds across flows such as SNS, SQS file handling, so that errors can be directly related back to a specific request.
+• Next.js Frontend: Use structured logging (e.g., Pino) to record request/response metadata, errors and key application events.
+Tracing should propagate traceIds across async flows (SNS, SQS file handling) so that errors can be directly related back to a specific request.

-• Phase 2 (.NET services): Extend logging with distributed tracing to allow correlation of requests across services, supporting debugging, performance analysis, and visualization in monitoring tools.
+• MiramaService Backend: Extend logging with structured tracing (e.g., Serilog + OpenTelemetry) to allow correlation of requests across module boundaries, supporting debugging, performance analysis, and visualization in monitoring tools.

 2.8 Storage Organization